About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 The Blue Lias, Lyme Regis

-Top Tape ammonite pavement, Lyme RegisA fashionable seaside resort made famous by the novelist Jane Austen, Lyme Regis is now celebrated for its fossils and fossil shops.
-To the west of the town the beach passes along a succession of alternating limestones and marls or dark shales, deposited in the early Jurassic as Pangaea rifted apart into separate land areas and the margins of these areas became flooded.
+Top Tape ammonite pavement, Lyme RegisLyme Regis, a fashionable seaside resort made famous by the novelist Jane Austen, is now celebrated for its fossils and fossil shops.
+To the west of the town the beach traces a succession of alternating limestones and marls or dark shales.
+These were deposited in the early Jurassic as Pangaea rifted apart into separate land areas and the margins of these areas became flooded.
 The gentle dip of the strata has now brought one limestone bed level with the beach to form a wave-washed pavement.
 It is littered with ammonites.

 Ammonite cross-sectionThe shells are uncrushed.
 Cross-sectional views show that, in contrast to the flattened state of the ammonites within the marls, most retained their shape and were only partly filled with sediment.
-The surrounding carbonate must have hardened into rock quickly, before the weight of the sediments above could have compressed them and before their chemically unstable aragonitic shells could have dissolved back into the water.
+The surrounding carbonate must have hardened quickly, before the weight of the sediments above could have compressed them and before their chemically unstable aragonitic shells could have dissolved back into the water.
 Since any mass-mortality event must have been brief, lasting, at most, months rather than thousands of years, the rate of sedimentation between the lower and upper ammonites must have been correspondingly rapid.

 The time problem presented by these beds has not gone unremarked.
 As Paul et al. remark, the deposition rate implied by the conventional timescale is a mere 6 mm per thousand years, whereas

 It is impossible to imagine an aragonitic shell exposed on the sea floor for even 5000 years without gaining any encrusting epifauna or indeed the shell dissolving away completely.
 The bivalve Pinna had a [chemically stable] calcitic shell and was semi-infaunal in life.
 We have seen examples of Pinna in life position in Bed H42, but truncated at the inferred top of the limestone bed, suggesting that even exposed calcite fossils did not survive long unless buried within the sediments, which in turn were probably rapidly cemented.
-Ammonites with encrusting epifauna that could have grown while the ammonite shell was exposed on the sea floor are rare. … The simplest explanation of the lack of encrusting organisms is that most large cephalopod shells were buried rapidly, before any encrusting epifauna could become established. … The conclusion that limestone beds with large ammonites or nautiloids in them were deposited very rapidly seems inescapable.
+Ammonites with encrusting epifauna that could have grown while the ammonite shell was exposed on the sea floor are rare.
+The simplest explanation of the lack of encrusting organisms is that most large cephalopod shells were buried rapidly, before any encrusting epifauna could become established.
+The conclusion that limestone beds with large ammonites or nautiloids in them were deposited very rapidly seems inescapable.

 C R C Paul et al (2008), Palaeogeography, Palaeoclimatology, Palaeoecology 270.

-The direct evidence therefore indicates that the radioactivity-based geological timescale is grossly inflated.
+The direct evidence, therefore, indicates that the radioactivity-based geological timescale is grossly inflated.

-Although, as in the Cretaceous, much of the limestone may have derived from algal plankton, its lumpy texture suggests that inorganic precipitation was also involved, accelerated by sulphur-reducing bacteria that here and there left patches of iron disulphide (pyrite).
-Another difference is that in this interval the warmer seasons are represented by the darker beds – the marls and shales.
+Although, as in the Cretaceous, much of the limestone may have derived from algal plankton, its lumpy texture suggests that inorganic precipitation was also involved, accelerated by sulphur-reducing bacteria that here and there left patches of pyrite.
+Another difference is that here the warmer seasons are represented by the darker beds – the marls and shales.
 With Britain in the early Jurassic lying at a lower latitude than in the late Cretaceous, summer temperatures in the upper water column were uncomfortably high for carbonate-producing algae.
 Temperatures at the sea bottom were cooler, allowing molluscs, sea-lilies, and various burrowing animals to thrive.
 On land, the wettest season – the period of enhanced runoff – was now the warmer months.
 Occasionally, an algal bloom consumed most of the oxygen and the laminated shales were hardly burrowed at all.

 Belemnite Marls, east of Charmouth